vponnap/simplilearn-projects-repo/README.md

 # simplilearn-projects-repo
-All Simplilearn Projects Repo
-* This is simple spring boot Java APP
+* This is simple Spring Boot Java APP
 * It has controller, Dockerfile, Jenkinsfile

 # Application.properties